joewing/jwm/README.md

 Installation
 ------------------------------------------------------------------------------

- 0. For building from the git repository, run "automake -a" followed by autoreconf to generate configure.
+ 0. For building from the git repository, run ./autogen.sh
  1. Run "./configure --help" for configuration options.
  2. Run "./configure [options]"
  3. Run "make" to build JWM.